-Two-and-a-half months on from June’s shock-to-the-system Brexit vote, the future of Britain’s international relations looks increasingly murky.
-As Britain has taken the plunge in naming itself the first nation to withdraw from the European Union, those in Brussels are sure to be feeling the pressure.
-The Netherlands, Austria and Denmark are fast lining up their Brexit sequels, nations which, if withdrawn, could hugely question the existence and longevity of the EU.
+Two-and-a-half months on from June’s shock-to-the-system Brexit vote, Britain’s foreign affairs forecast looks murky.
+The Netherlands, Austria and Denmark are fast lining up their Brexit sequels, nations which, if withdrawn, could hugely question the longevity of the EU and its current agenda.

 Yesterday, Brexit captain Boris Johnson declared Vote Leave’s £350m EU savings promise simply impractical.
 Today, Brexit minister David Davis signalled that turbulent negotiations could result in WTO trading tariffs for Britain.
 Recent reports have also suggested that British wages are shrinking, that the economy is lagging, and that prices are plummeting.
-Theresa May has for weeks proclaimed that “Brexit means Brexit”, but exactly how her government plans to implement the British people’s decision is yet to be seen.
+Theresa May has for weeks reinforced that “Brexit means Brexit”, but exactly how her government plans to implement June’s decision is yet to be seen.

-The EU’s decision to warm to the requests of Brexit Britain are pig-headed, however, and are nothing short of political suicide.
-Allowing member states to slide out of what could still be a successful union – albeit after considerable reform – will destroy the chances of dealing with global problems easily.
-Our fingers will grow green with the rusty Euro, and our national outlooks will be increasingly confined.
+The EU’s decision to warm to the requests of Brexit Britain is risky.
+Allowing member states to slide out of what could still be a successful union will destroy the chances of dealing easily with global problems.

-Most importantly, pandering to the finger clicking of Britain will degrade the EU and any chances of future reform.
-If EU leaders continue to allow the UK’s government to cherry-pick its way through Brexit, more European nations will leave the seemingly age-old EU.
-Reform can only be done through being harsh with Britain, thus preventing further votes to leave, and allowing existing member states to piece together a more coherent and functional EU.
+Most importantly, pandering to British finger clicking will degrade the EU and any chances of future reform.
+If EU leaders continue to allow the UK’s government to cherry-pick its way through Brexit, more European nations will chip away at the EU.
+Reform can only be done through a harsh stance towards Britain, allowing existing member states to work on piecing a more coherent and functional EU.

-Britain has always negotiated its way through EU relations, the kind of picky politics the EU ought to thwart.
-French President Mitterrand was, in the earlier days, sceptical of the UK’s membership as a decoy for American interests.
-It is surely no secret that, with just as energised Atlanticism over recent years, Britain still does not act in this way.
-Britain’s strong disdain for the Eurozone system, its naughty school boy-like rebellions against the rulings of the European Court of Justice, and its excruciatingly particular agreements regarding border controls have shown that Britain has modified the politics of the EU, just to get the economic benefits.
+Britain has always negotiated its way through EU relations, the kind of picky politics that the EU ought to stamp out.
+Britain’s strong disdain for the Eurozone system, its naughty school pupil rebellions against the rulings of the European Court of Justice, and its excruciatingly particular agreements regarding border controls have shown that Britain has modified the politics of the EU, with self-interest at the fore.
 Britain regularly shuns the political protocol of the EU, seen as a burden on its individualist agenda.
-The very fact that British financiers pleaded for votes to remain shows how much European co-operation is at the fore of British relations with the EU.